 When any change in your business occurs, it is your responsibility to notify the Tax Division promptly.
-You may use the ESSP Portal to report the following changes:
+You may use the uitax.info@dc.gov email to communicate these important changes to the OUC-UI Tax Division:

-- Change in the name of the legal entity Change of designated legal or third party representative; - Change of address, phone number or e-mail address; - Acquisition of another business, partial or total; - Change of ownership or business reorganization (e.g., a change from a sole proprietorship to a partnership); Sale or transfer of the business, partial or total; and/or closing of business.
+- Change in the name of the legal entity; - Change of designated legal or third-party representative; - Change of address, phone number or e-mail address; - Acquisition of another business, partial or total; - Change of ownership or business reorganization (e.g. change from sole proprietorship to partnership), merger or consolidation, and/or closing of business.

-Household employers who do not use ESSP Portal may use the Form UC-30 includes to report changes in their businesses.
+Household employers who do not use ESSP Portal may use the Form UC-30 to report account status changes.